Can I open on Easter Sunday?

 I want to open on Easter Sunday – what do I need to do?

 If you want an employee to work on Easter Sunday, then you must give written notice to that shop employee of their right to refuse to work on Easter Sunday.
 This notice must be given at least four weeks (but not more than eight weeks) before Easter Sunday.
-In 2022, this means that notice needs to be given between 20 February and 20 March.

 Notice needs to be in the form of a letter or email (you could send out a group email).
 A template is available from our Advice Service.